This Is the County In the Portland-Vancouver-Hillsboro, OR-WA Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Portland-Vancouver-Hillsboro, OR-WA, metro area consists of Multnomah County, Washington County, Clark County, and four other counties.
-In the past week, there were an average of 23.2 new coronavirus cases every day per 100,000 Portland residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there was an average of 18.0 daily new cases per 100,000 Portland residents.
+In the past week, there were an average of 2.3 new coronavirus cases every day per 100,000 Portland residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 22.0 daily new cases per 100,000 Portland residents.

 Case growth in the Portland metro area varies at the county level.
-In Multnomah County, for example, there were an average of 18.6 new cases per day per 100,000 residents in the past week -- the least of any county in Portland and more than the case growth rate in Yamhill County.
+In Washington County, for example, there were an average of 1.8 new cases per day per 100,000 residents in the past week -- the least of any county in Portland and more than the case growth rate in Yamhill County.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In Yamhill County, unemployment peaked at 13.2% in April 2020.
 As of June 2021, the county's unemployment rate was 4.9%.